Chart Color Schemes

 Ocean Grove is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Ocean Grove's population showed lower cultural diversity, with 88.0% born in Australia, 92.7% being citizens, and 96.4% speaking English only at home.
-Christianity was the predominant religion, comprising 47.2%.
-Judaism was slightly overrepresented at 0.1%, compared to 0.1% regionally.
+Ocean Grove's cultural diversity was found to be below average.
+88.0% of its population were born in Australia, with 92.7% being citizens and 96.4% speaking English only at home.
+Christianity was the predominant religion, making up 47.2% of Ocean Grove's population.

 Frequently Asked Questions - Diversity